Alcohol and Controlled Substances Policy

 - The law further requires the annual distribution of written policies to each enrolled student, all staff and faculty.

 - Illicit drugs or any controlled substance are listed in Schedules 1 through V of Section 202 of the Federal Controlled Substance Act, Chapter 195 of the Missouri Revised Statutes.
-A list of Controlled Substances – Uses and Effects is located in the offices of Health & Wellness Services, Office of Personal Counseling, Human Resources, and the Department of Public Safety.
+A list of Controlled Substances – Uses and Effects is located in the offices of Health & Wellness Services, the Counseling Center, Human Resources, and the Department of Public Safety.
 On line information is available at http://www.goaskalice.com/Cat2.html or http://www.nlm.nih.gov/medlineplus/druginformation.html.

 - Maryville University shall take actions necessary (consistent with state and federal law and applicable university policy) to eliminate illegal drugs and controlled substances and the illegal use of alcohol from the university community.
-To assist in accomplishing this mission the offices of Health & Wellness and Personal Counseling develop educational programs that provide accurate, current information on the health risks and the symptoms of drug and alcohol use and abuse.
+To assist in accomplishing this mission the office of Health & Wellness and the Counseling Center develop educational programs that provide accurate, current information on the health risks and the symptoms of drug and alcohol use and abuse.
 The university may also

 - Establish relationships between community groups and agencies and the institution for education, treatment and referral.